-Summer is almost upon us raising the age-old question of what your child should/could do with two to three months of free time.
+Summer is upon us raising the age-old question of what your child should/could do with two to three months of free time.

 Which brings us to summer.
 Those lazy hazy days of summer.
 Should you even schedule anything for your child?
 I’m not sure “schedule” is the word I’d choose, but I do advise that parents try to “plan” or “craft” a rewarding summer for their child.

 Summer is usually not the time to work on improving weak academic skills, unless your child is far behind and the time is really needed to get them back on track.
 Even then, too much focus on academics can be bad for your child (unless that’s what they enjoy doing).
 They could burn-out, lose motivation and a love of learning altogether.
 So if you do need to get some academic skill tutoring done over the summer, be sure to plan fun, interest-driven things around it.

 These are not necessarily those offered at the local day camp or the activities your child’s friends are pursuing.
 When my children were young I tried enrolling them in various day camps, but they’d come home miserable.
 It took me a while to realize that they didn’t like and weren’t good at sports, and they were more interested in things outside the scope of these programs.

 It takes a self-aware parent to put their own preferences and fears aside, and listen to what their child is saying.

 Most children don’t actually say: “These are my interests and I’d like to do x, y, and z over the summer to pursue them.”
 It takes observation, analysis, and reflection on your part as a parent to discern what “lights your child’s fire.”